 How To Make Christmas Cards Online With Zazzle: Using Your Pictures To Make Cards Online

-Buying Christmas cards at the store is quite simple, but that is not what I want to do!
+Buying Christmas cards at the store is what many people do, but that is not what I want to do!
 If you prefer to explore your crafty side, then why not try designing your own cards with online print on demand services like Zazzle.
 Like HubPages where we get a share of Google Adsense for ad revenue, at Zazzle you get a commission for each item sold from your Zazzle store.
 However, if you just want to make a cool Christmas card and not post it for public view, you can do that as well.
 Do you have some cute Christmas pictures or are you an aspiring artist?
 If so, Zazzle is a great way to showcase your artwork and make a little extra money on the side.
-I will be honest right off the bat and let you know I do not make tons of money at Zazzle, but just like HubPages is takes work and I would be skeptical of anyone who says you can make a lot of money online overnight.
+I will be honest right off the bat and let you know I do not make tons of money at Zazzle, but just like HubPages it requires work and I would be skeptical of anyone who says you can make a lot of money online overnight.
 These things take time and the little bit of cash made is a nice bonus when used in conjunction with your regular job.
 However, the bottom line is I enjoy using Zazzle because it is an amusing diversion and there is a friendly community there to keep everyone inspired.
 Although I am mostly a HubPages addict and do not visit Zazzle very much these days, with Christmas approaching I feel it is time to get a head start on making a few Christmas cards over at Zazzle.

 My Christmas Cat Drawing